SeqMiner/SeqMiner/README.md

 ## FAQ ##
 ### How fast is SeqMiner?  ###
 On an i7-4770k SeqMiner achieves 330 hashes/second.
-About 10% faster than xmr-stak
+About 10% faster than xmr-stak.

-NOTE: The miner is currently significantly slower on i5 CPUs.
-I recommend not using it on those CPUs until this issue is fixed.

 ### What is the fee? ###
-SeqMiner has a fee of 3%
+SeqMiner has a fee of 3%.

 ### How do I tweak SeqMiner? ###
 At the moment SeqMiner self-calibrates for 100% CPU usage.
 In the future more tweaks will be exposed.